Episode 3

 They have no idea what the you, you know, go through.

-Like for me, growing up, I had anger issues.
+Like, for me, growing up, I had anger issues.

 I was a fighter in and out of jail.

-And tt probably know I got anger, motherfucker, you know, like just blow up, go 0 to 100.
+And tt probably know I got anger, you know, like just blow up, go 0 to 100.

-And it's because I'm fighting grown men at six years old with my mother getting her ass whooped.
+And it's because I'm fighting grown men at six years old with my mother getting her whooped.

 Speaker C: